-DATE

-SIGNATURE
+DATE SIGNATURE

-Anti-cheating Post Tournament Report Form

-Fédération International des É checs World Chess Federation

-Fair Play Commi ssion - Post-Tourna ment Complaint Form
+Fair Play Commission- Post Tournament Complaint Form

-Please fill in, s can and return to fairplay@f fide.com in pdf format.
+Please fill in, scan and return to fairplay@fide.com in pdf format.

 Complainant: Federation:

 Physical address:

 E-mail address:

 Telephone number:

-Respondent:1 Federation:
+Respondent: 1 Federation:

 Physical address:

 E-mail address:

 Telephone number:

-Brief description of facts.
-2
+Brief description of facts:2

-Engine check results: 2
+Engine check results:

 Attachments:4

-- FRIVACY NOTICE: by signing and establishing fair form you to to be published on FIDE website and / or processed according (ndan you have need and property underst to antichesting relevant regulations and FP tood FEDS privary puller analistic on the next page and you agree this form.
-IC biarnal rules.
+FRUVACY NOTICE: by signing and extensiting this form you condon you have used and properly understood FRDE privacy polic to be published on FRDE website and / or processed according to antichesting paterian regulations and FFC internal rules. y analishis on the next page and you agree this hos

 Date: Complainant Signature

--

 Please include FIDE ID if applicable.

-Please provide a brief account of why you thing AC regulations have been breached by the respondent.
+Please provide ab brief account of why you thing AC regulations have been breached by the respondent.
 Also provide exact details of the event(s) at which the alleged breach took part and the name of the Chief Organizer and Chief Arbiter(s).
 You are recommended to provide a full description as a separate attachment to your own benefit.

-Please provide details of software and hardware used and provide a synthetic description of findings.
+5 Please provide details of software and hardware used and provide a synthetic description of findings.
 You are recommended to provide a full analysis as a separate attachment.
-Please Its of the otto here to the form over block Filese provide stircher to FDE (over the Chief Chief Chief).